ma16/rpio/cc/Console/Device/Mcp3008/README.md

 ### Measure Throughput (Example)

-The maximum clock speed for the MCP3008 at 3 volts is 1.35e MHz according to the datasheet.
-Hence the SCKL pulse shouldn't be set any higher than 2.5e+8/186.
+As mentioned before, the maximum clock speed for the MCP3008 at 3 volts is 1.35e MHz (according to the datasheet).
+Hence the SCLK pulse shouldn't be set any higher than 2.5e+8/186.
 ```
 $ ./rpio device mcp3008 spi0 rate 100000
 5.29e+04/s